Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 | Plugin licence model | Proprietary | Proprietary | Proprietary | Proprietary | Proprietary |

 * Contact PodHeitor International for current pricing.
-The 50% savings claim is benchmarked against published list prices for comparable feature sets.
+The 50% savings claim is benchmarked against published list prices for equivalent feature sets.

-Note on Bacula Enterprise: Bacula Enterprise is a valid, mature alternative with a broader feature set (including Instant Recovery and granular restore in a single product).
-The PodHeitor plugin is positioned as a cost-effective alternative for organisations that have already invested in Bacula Community infrastructure and want a production-grade Nutanix AHV integration without the full Bacula Enterprise licensing commitment.
-The two solutions serve different budget and complexity profiles and are not direct competitors.
+Note on Bacula Enterprise: Bacula Enterprise is a valid and mature alternative with a broader feature set (including Instant Recovery and granular restore in a single product).
+The PodHeitor plugin is positioned as a cost-effective alternative for organisations already invested in PodHeitor Backup infrastructure that want production-grade Nutanix AHV integration without a full Bacula Enterprise licensing commitment.

 17. Roadmap

-- F7 — Cross-restore OUTBOUND: Enable Nutanix AHV VMs to be restored to other hypervisors (Proxmox VE, VMware vSphere, Hyper-V) through the export path, complementing the existing F6 INBOUND path.
+- F7 — Cross-restore OUTBOUND: Enable Nutanix AHV VMs to be restored to other hypervisors (Proxmox VE, VMware vSphere, Hyper-V).

-- F3.5 / F3.6 — v4 CRT stabilisation: Per-disk DRP capture is source-complete; live E2E validation on a v4-only cluster to confirm parser coverage against all GA AOS 7.x response shapes.
+- F3.5 / F3.6 — v4 CRT stabilisation: Live E2E validation on a v4-only cluster to confirm full coverage against all AOS 7.x GA response formats.

-- F4.5 — Image Service upload and VM creation: Complete the F4 restore path by wiring disk reconstruction to Prism Image Service upload and full VM materialise from the reconstructed image.
+- F4.5 — Image Service upload and VM creation: Complete the F4 restore path connecting disk reconstruction to Prism Image Service upload and full VM materialisation.

-- ARM64 build: Cross-compile target for aarch64 Linux to support organisations running Bacula FD on Arm-based infrastructure.
+- ARM64 build: Cross-compilation target for aarch64 Linux to support organisations running Bacula FD on Arm-based infrastructure.

-/metricsHTTP endpoint on a configurable port for native Prometheus scraping without log-parsing glue.
+/metricsendpoint on a configurable port for native Prometheus scraping.

 17.2 v3.x — Advanced recovery (H1 2027)

-- F10 — File-level granular restore: Same scope as F9 — provided by the Bacula-SD granular-restore plugin, which mounts reconstructed VM disks and exposes individual files via the Bacula restore browser.
+- F10 — File-level granular restore: Mount reconstructed VM disks and expose individual files via the Bacula restore browser.

-- Multi-tenant mode: Dedicated RBAC scopes per tenant within a shared Prism Central, enabling managed service provider deployments with strict data isolation.
+- Multi-tenant mode: Dedicated RBAC scopes per tenant within a shared Prism Central for managed service provider deployments.

 - Cloud-native target support: Direct DR replication to S3-compatible object storage as an alternative to a dedicated receiver host.